-NEW YORK -- Several NBA teams with head-coaching vacancies pursued David Fizdale in recent weeks.
-So why did Fizdale choose the New York Knicks?
+NEW YORK -- Several NBA teams with head-coaching vacancies pursued David Fizdale.
+So why did he choose the New York Knicks?

-The franchise's new head coach said on Tuesday that he couldn't pass up the opportunity to try and build a sustained winner in New York.
+Fizdale said on Tuesday that he couldn't pass up the opportunity to try to build a sustained winner in New York.

 "We looked at his commitment to development, we looked at his personal integrity and we looked at his ability to communicate and partner with us," Mills said of Fizdale. "...
 It's important for us to work as a team and for us to grow together."

 Fizdale was previously a head coach with the Memphis Grizzlies.